-The winter season can be hectic as many of us are preparing for and attending holiday celebrations.
-The weather is cooler, days are shorter, and many of us may find it hard to get enough physical activity.
-The snow and ice can create hazards that can make walking, playing and working outdoors a little trickier.
+The weather is colder, days are shorter and many of us may find it hard to get enough physical activity.
+The snow and ice can create hazards that can make walking, playing and working outdoors difficult.
 It is also flu and cold season and many of us will come down with the flu or catch a cold.
 Throughout the winter, it is important that we continue to stay active, eat healthy, and take care of our families and ourselves.